Rules explainer

 WRCCA class families become easier to compare when body, tire, steering, and drivetrain themes are separated.

-Photorealistic RC crawler guide image for Source Posture, with premium field-guide styling and no readable embedded text.
+Photorealistic RC crawler guide image for Source Used, with premium field-guide styling and no readable embedded text.

 Super and Pro orientation